dm-guy/utm-alternative/README.md

 -Now populates the cookie on each visit<br />
 -Less code and cleaner, easier to customize (but will work absolutely fine out of the box)<br />
 -Adding the timestamp of the session was <b>removed</b> from 2.0.
 Will be added in the future. <br />
+-Support for Adwords auto-tagging - use the new parameter OR utm_campaign - see documentation under "tagging URLs".<br />

 AUG 07 2015<br />
 Added notes for implementation "Tagging URLs.md"